leebuhrmann/loGIStics/README.md

 - Have implemented functionality that inserts entries into the ugc_alert table
 - Boundary name, description, and polygon coordinates can be posted to the database
 - Implemented Recoil state management

+### Milestone #5
+- Project in minimal viable state
+- Have implemented alerts-by-subscribed-boundary query and endpoint
+- Have created tests for NWSDataService.java
+- Have created Javadoc comments and Documentation
+- The alerts panel shows alerts associated with a subscribed boundary, as well as alerts not associated with a subscribed boundary.
+The user can use the "subscribed" checkbox to change the view to show all alerts, or only alerts associated with a subscribed boundary
+- The boundaries panel populates with boundary data the user has saved and the map renders saved polygons.
+The user can use the "subscribed" checkbox to change the view to show all boundaries, or only subscribed boundaries.
+This view will also change the polygons that are visible on the map